 Assuming successful completion of required clinical testing and other requirements, the results of the preclinical studies and clinical trials, together with detailed information relating to the product's chemistry, manufacture, controls and proposed labeling, among other things, are submitted to the FDA as part of an NDA requesting approval to market the drug product for one or more indications.
-Under federal law, the submission of most NDAs is subject to an application user fee (up to a maximum to 5), which for federal fiscal year 2022 is \$3,117,281 for an application requiring clinical data.
-The sponsor of an approved NDA is also subject to an annual prescription drug program fee, which for fiscal year 2022 is \$369,413.
+Under federal law, the submission of most NDAs is subject to an application user fee.
+The sponsor of an approved NDA is also subject to an annual prescription drug program fee.
 Certain exceptions and waivers are available for some of these fees, such as an exception from the application fee for drugs with orphan designation and a waiver for certain small businesses.
 The FDA conducts a preliminary review of an NDA within 60 days of its receipt and informs the sponsor by the 74th day after the FDA's receipt of the submission to determine whether the application is sufficiently complete to permit substantive review.
-The FDA may request additional information rather than accept an NDA for filing, and the sponsor receives a Refuse to File Notice.
-In this event, the application must be resubmitted with the additional information.
+The FDA may request additional information.
 The resubmitted application is also subject to review before the FDA accepts it for filing.
 Once the submission is accepted for filing, the FDA begins an in-depth substantive review.
 The FDA has agreed to certain performance goals in the review process of NDAs.
 The goal for review of most standard applications is within 10 months from the date of filing, and for "priority review" products the review goal is within 6 months of filing.
-The review process may be extended by the FDA for 3 additional months to consider new information or clarification provided by the applicant to address an outstanding deficiency identified by the FDA following the original submission.
+The review process may be extended by the FDA to consider new information or clarification provided by the applicant to address an outstanding deficiency identified by the FDA following the original submission.

 Before approving an NDA, the FDA typically will inspect the facility or facilities where the product is or will be manufactured.
-These pre-approval inspections (PAIs) may cover all facilities associated with an NDA submission, including drug component manufacturing (such as active pharmaceutical ingredients), finished drug product manufacturing, and control testing laboratories.
+These pre-approval inspections ("PAIs") may cover all facilities associated with an NDA submission, including drug component manufacturing (such as active pharmaceutical ingredients), finished drug product manufacturing, and control testing laboratories.
 The FDA will not approve an application unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications at the commercial scale.
 Additionally, before approving an NDA, the FDA will typically inspect one or more clinical sites to assure compliance with GCP.

-In addition, as a condition of approval, the FDA may require an applicant to develop a Risk Evaluation and Mitigation Strategies (REMS).
+In addition, as a condition of approval, the FDA may require an applicant to develop a Risk Evaluation and Mitigation Strategies ("REMS").
 REMS uses risk minimization strategies to ensure that the benefits of the product outweigh the potential risks.
 REMS can include medication guides, physician communication plans for healthcare professionals, and elements to assure safe use, or ETASU.
 ETASU may include, but are not limited to, special training or certification for prescribing or dispensing, dispensing only under certain circumstances, special monitoring, and the use of patient registries.
 The FDA may require a REMS at the time of approval or post-approval if it becomes aware of a serious risk associated with use of the product.
 The requirement for a REMS can materially affect the potential market and profitability of a product.